lthben/water-future/README.md

 ![](./media/quote-banner.jpg)

 # About
-A webpage with an educational quiz targeted at children to teach about water sustainability
+A webpage with an educational quiz to teach about water sustainability

 ## Explanations of the technologies used
 - Bootstrap